-Vernon College offers reasonable accommodations in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-To assure that accommodations are available for the first day of class, students should contact the Special Services Director early to allow adequate time to arrange necessary services and supplies.
-This may be arranged by calling (940) 552-6291, ext.
-2308.
+Vernon College offers reasonable accommodations in accordance with the Americans with Disabilities Act of 1990.
+To assure that accommodations are available for the first day of class, students should complete the request procedure early.
+The procedure for requesting accommodations and the documentation guidelines are outlined on the Vernon College web site at www.vernoncollege.edu.
+Students must complete the process before they are eligible to receive accommodations.
+Any questions about the information on the web site may be directed to the Special Services Department at 940.552.6291, ext.
+2307 or 2308.